 Sorry, but we’re sorta at a loss for words after tasting these toffee cookies.
 All we can think to type?
 Wow!
 Wow!
 Wow!
 (We’re totally getting crumbs in our keyboards.
 So worth it.)

 Special Equipment: 2-inch cookie or biscuit cutter

 - 40 M

 - 1 H, 5 M

 - Fleur de sel

-- 2. In the bowl of a stand mixer fitted with a paddle attachment, cream together the butter and brown sugar.
-Add the egg yolks one at a time and mix well.
-Combine the flour and salt in a small bowl, then add the flour mixture to the butter-sugar mixture, mixing until well combined.
+- 2. In the bowl of a stand mixer fitted with a paddle attachment, beat together the butter and brown sugar.
+Add the egg yolks, 1 at a time, and mix well.
+Combine the flour and salt in a small bowl, then add the flour mixture to the butter and sugar mixture, mixing until well combined.

-- 3. Shape the dough into a disk, wrap it in plastic, and refrigerate for 10 minutes.
+- 3. Shape the dough into a disk, wrap it in plastic wrap, and refrigerate for 10 minutes.

 - 4. Roll the dough out on a lightly floured surface to about 1/4 inch thick.
-Cut out circles with a 2-inch round cutter and place the cookies on the baking sheet.
+The dough will be quite sticky.
+Cut out circles with a 2-inch cookie or biscuit cutter and place the cookies on the baking sheet.